 So, there’s a longstanding problem of misleading titles in horror.
 It dates all the way back to the Roger Corman B-Movies of the ‘50s and ‘60s.
 He was famous for conceiving a poster or title long before the movie was even written.
 That resulted in a lot of movies that weren’t necessarily what their titles promised them to be.
 Teenage Zombies does not feature any teenage zombies.
 It Conquered the World doesn’t actually depict the monster conquering the world.

-With that in mind, let’s take a look at some outstanding examples of horror films that just aren’t what the title promises to be.
+Horror movies these days are somewhat less egregious, but every now and then you’ll see a film that just isn’t what the title promises.
+With that in mind, let’s take a look at a handful of outstanding examples of horror films that aren’t what the title promises.

 Jason Goes to Hell: The Final Friday